benlowry/node-mongodb-wrapper/README.markdown

 You can enable or disable some functionality:

 	var db = require("node-mongodb-wrapper");

-	db.cacheEnabled = true;
+	// caching lets you store  results from get, getAndCount, count ops db.cacheEnabled = true;
 	db.defaultCacheTime = 60;

-	db.poolEnabled = true;
+	// pooling stores connections to be reused db.poolEnabled = true;
 	db.poolLimit = 20;

+	/*
+	Killing makes sure connections end up terminated.
+I haven't figured out where yet but orphanned connections are not fun, so upon creation they're stored in an array now and each time they're used they have a timer reset, after which if they're still in use the timer will reset again the first time online or if they are not in use they'll be destroyed.
+	*/
+	db.killEnabled = true;
+	db.expireConnection = 30;

 ## Why